moorepants/eme185/content/pages/instructor-guide.rst

 stored.
 It sounds like this is possible even with a non-UCD vehicle, but you should make sure beforehand.
 Also, note that the little kiosk at this gate closes at 5pm, so you may not be able to drive onto campus after that.
 The EFL has a number of ratcheting tie-down straps you can check out.
+Reserve the truck well in advance because they are often booked close to the desired date.

 External Presentation Options
 =============================